-First up is the wickedly-simple but highly effective TC Electronic Ditto (link to check the price on Amazon).
+First up is the wickedly simple but highly effective TC Electronic Ditto.

 Its internal memory even retains loops even after power down.

-With one footswitch, one knob, one input, one output and one USB connections, the Ditto is about as simple as a looper pedal can get.
+With one footswitch, one knob, one input, one output and one USB connection, the Ditto is about as simple as a looper pedal can get.